minodisk/coffeemill/README.md

 # CoffeeMill

-Compiles CoffeeScript with some options automatically, when something changes in watching directory.
+Compile CoffeeScript automatically, when something changes in watching directory.

+* Watches deep directory recursively.
+* Concatenate CoffeeScript files into each JavaScript files or one JavaScript file with resolving dependency.
+* Minify JavaScript.
+* Running test after compiling.
+* Running command at the end of the flow.

 ## Installation